ethpandaops/cbt/README.md

 -- Create admin database on all nodes
 CREATE DATABASE IF NOT EXISTS admin ON CLUSTER '{cluster}';

--- Create local table on each node
+-- INCREMENTAL TRANSFORMATIONS TABLES
-CREATE TABLE IF NOT EXISTS admin.cbt_local ON CLUSTER '{cluster}' (
+-- Create local table for incremental transformations on each node CREATE TABLE IF NOT EXISTS admin.cbt_incremental_local ON CLUSTER '{cluster}' (
     updated_date_time DateTime(3) CODEC(DoubleDelta, ZSTD(1)),
     database LowCardinality(String) COMMENT 'The database name',
     table LowCardinality(String) COMMENT 'The table name',